wowserhq/wowser/README.md

-# WrathNet
+# Wowser

-World of Warcraft client foundation for JavaScript, enabling development of expansion-agnostic clients, bots and other useful tools.
+World of Warcraft in the browser using JavaScript and WebGL.

 Licensed under the **MIT** license, see LICENSE for more information.

 ## Usage & API

-WrathNet is an API, allowing one to interact with a World of Warcraft server, behaving exactly as the official client would.
+Wowser is both a client as well as a low-level API, allowing one to interact with a World of Warcraft server, behaving exactly as the official client would.
 Its structure facilitates for any expansion to be supported, however only Wrath of the Lich King actually is - for now.

 The project is very much a work in progress, but is already capable of successfully authenticating, logging into a realm and listing chat messages.

-In the future, please see the [wrathnet-client](https://github.com/timkurvers/wrathnet-client) project for an actual game-client/visual GUI.

 ## Demo